 If the pH-value is too acidic (lower than 5.5) or too alkaline (above 7.5), the soil has to be adjusted by adding some elements in small amounts.

-To get a complete picture of your soil, take several samples of the location where you want to plant your roses
+To get an overall picture of your soil, take several samples of the location where you want to plant your roses.

-The internet is a great source to find several useful gadgets to test the pH-value of your soil and other useful things.
+The Web is a great source to find several gadgets to test the pH-value of your soil and other useful things to improve the soil.

 Especially if the soil for roses is not perfect, soil preparation requires some lead time.